Updated: June 23, 2025- 10 min read

 Additionally, teams need to identify systems that help them differentiate between what users want and what they ask for.

-2. Don't Fall For Exclusivity Paradigm
+2. Don't Fall For the Exclusivity Paradigm

 Modern products often stick to a single cultural and accessibility standard, which doesn't work for a diverse audience.
 Many companies fall into this trap by copying what they see popular brands doing on TV.